incuna/authentic/README.rst

 CAS
 ===

-How to use Authentic2 as a CAS 1.0 or CAS 2.0 identity provider ?
+How to use Authentic 2 as a CAS 1.0 or CAS 2.0 identity provider ?
 -----------------------------------------------------------------

 1. Activate CAS IdP support in settings.py::